-The Christmas Market is gone, but the cold temperatures are still there.
-During that exact time (Early March), is that we visited the city of Nuremberg in Germany and today we are sharing with you things to see in Nuremberg during the late winter.
+The Christmas Markets are gone, but the cold temperatures are still lingering.
+During that exact time (Early March), is that we visited the city of Nuremberg in Germany, and today we are sharing with you things to see in Nuremberg during the late winter.

 St. Lorenz, St. Sebaldus Church & The Frauenkirche

 When you arrive in Nuremberg’s Old Town, one of the first things you will notice are three impressive and important churches.
 The first one is St. Lorenz, a medieval church of Gothic architecture.
 The second one is St. Sebaldus Church, another medieval church and also the oldest.

 The third one is The Frauenkirche, also knows as the “Church of Our Lady,” which reflects a style of brick Gothic architecture.
 This last one has a mechanical clock that gets activated at noon and shows a procession of electors around the figure of the Holy Roman Emperor based on a decree that for more than four hundred years, dictated essential aspects of the constitutional structure of the Holy Roman Empire.